 A porcupine who thinks it’s a puppy!
 This 5 year-old porcupine was someone’s pet.
 He is romping around in circles and jumping in a desperate puppy-like plea for attention, even dropping onto his back for belly rubs.

-On 07-20-10 the Huffington Post posted this video and also stated that at HuffPost Green they in no way condone keeping wild animals as pets.
-(I felt their opinion should be mentioned)
+The Huffington Post shared that video but also stated that at HuffPost Green they in no way condone keeping wild animals as pets.
+We concur, HuffPost.

 Another “pet porcupine” story told of a little baby weighing about one pound sitting out in a field all alone.
 The people who found him wrapped him in a jacket and brought him home.
 Their only intent was to nurse him back to health, fatten him up a bit, and then take him back to where they found him.
 The story was posted about 34 months ago, at that time he was almost a year old, ten pounds, and a spoiled porcupine who was named Spike.

 According to the owners he is a wonderful pet, very affectionate and loves everybody.
 His favorite friends are their two dogs and three cats.
 He interacts and plays with all of them like any other pet would.
 He is a lot of fun to have around and enjoys being petted.
 Spike has no idea what a threat is so therefore always has his quills down.
 Although he is nocturnal, he likes to be awake when people are.

 People have been known to have skunks, opossums, raccoons, monkeys, and many other wild animals as pets.
 It really does depend on the person, the animal, and the situation but we certainly don’t recommend going out in search of a porcupine for a pet.
 If you’re into the look of a prickly pal, consider a hedgehog instead.